Nuclei-Software/nuclei-linux-sdk/README.md

 When the required changes has been done, then you can run `make run_qemu` to run riscv linux on Nuclei QEMU, here are the sample output.

+> You can check latest output in github action https://github.com/Nuclei-Software/nuclei-linux-sdk/actions/workflows/build.yml?query=branch%3Adev_nuclei_6.1_v2

+> This may be out of date.

 ~~~
 Run on qemu for simulation
 qemu-system-riscv64 -M nuclei_evalsoc,download=flashxip -smp 8 -m 2G -cpu nuclei-ux900fd,ext= -bios /Local/hqfang/workspace/software/nuclei-linux-sdk/work/evalsoc/freeloader/freeloader.elf -nographic -drive file=/Local/hqfang/workspace/software/nuclei-linux-sdk/work/evalsoc/disk.img,if=sd,format=raw